zchap40/electron-ostc/README.txt

 the 6502 processor.
 This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (throttled), and 3) native speed (turbo card physically switched out).
-A two-pin micro header allows an external switch to be connected to enable the 'native' mode, where the turbo card is completely switched out of the hardware.
-Closing the external switch will always override whatever setting is selected on the on-board switch of the turbo card.
+A two-pin micro header allows an external switch to be connected to disable turbo mode in one of two ways.
+Either via 'native' mode, where the turbo card is completely switched out of the hardware, or throttle mode.
+Which way the external switch will act can be decided during construction through the soldering of an 0 ohm smd link in one of two positions.
 Of course, the Electron will always have to be rebooted after switching between 'native' mode and the other two modes.

 OSTC_v3 has the exact same PCB form factor as OSTC_v2.
-The only disadvantage is the higher cost of construction.
+The only disadvantage is the higher cost and increased difficulty of construction.

 Files